akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 It seemed that the King missed very little in his court.

-Nearing the entrance, Beatrice caught Sir Guy's eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
+Sir Guy passed Beatrice, moving aside, red-faced.
+She caught his eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.

-She faced away from him and her gaze rapidly swept the crowd, looking for safe harbour, something steady.
-Someone caught her eye, that young man by the pillar, .
+She faced away from the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
+Her eyes found the pillar—found him.
+The quiet one.
 Not part of the whispers.
 Not part of the cruelty.
-Simply there, like a solid rock in a rushing stream.
+Simply there.

-For a heartbeat—two—she let herself recognise it: *oh. you're not like them.* Not a stare, not a signal.
-Just a pause.
+For a heartbeat—two—she let her curiousity turn to realisation: oh. you're not like them.

 Something flickered in his face.
 Barely there.
 A crack in his cautious mask.

 The moment passed.
 Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)